markmo/federated_trainer/README.rst

 1. Setup the scaffolding of a basic implementation of federated training

+2. Added Homomorphic Encryption (`Paillier crypto system <https://en.wikipedia.org/wiki/Paillier_cryptosystem>`_)

+3. Started UI components.
+Instead of React, using the `Svelte / Sapper framework <https://sapper.svelte.dev/>`_.
+   Investigating if faster, smaller, and simpler.
+Svelte uses a novel approach of compiling to optimized Javascript instead of runtime processing of a virtual DOM as with React.
+In theory, this means that packaged code will be significantly smaller and faster.
+Svelte is reactive and influenced by Elm.

-   Encryption and differential privacy hasn't been setup yet.
+Differential privacy hasn't been setup yet.

 .. image:: ./static/federated_training_seq_diagram.png